AbsaOSS/cobrix/README.md

                           }
 ```

-A record extractor is essentially iterator of records.
-Each returned record is an array of bytes parsable by the
+A record extractor is essentially an iterator of records.
+Each returned record is an array of bytes parsable by the copybook.
-copybook.

 A record extractor is invoked two times.
-First, it is invoked at the beginning each file to go thought the file and
-create a sparse index.
-The second time it is invoked by parallel processes starting from different records in the file.
-The starting record number is provided in constructor.
+First, it is invoked at the beginning of each file to go through the file and create a sparse index.
+The second time, it is invoked by parallel processes starting from different records in the file.
+The starting record number is provided in the constructor.
 The starting file offset is available from `inputStream`.

-RawRecordContext consists of the following fields that the custom record extractor will get from Cobrix
+`RawRecordContext` consists of the following fields that the custom record extractor will get from Cobrix at runtime:
-in runtime:
 * `startingRecordNumber` - A record number the input stream is pointing to.
 * `inputStream` - The input stream of bytes of the input file.
 * `copybook` - The parsed copybook of the input stream.
 * `additionalInfo` - An arbitrary info that can be passed as an option (see below).

-If your record extractor needs additional information in order to extract records properly, you can provide
-an arbitrary additional info to the record extracted at runtime by specifying this option:
+If your record extractor needs additional information to extract records properly, you can provide arbitrary additional info to the record extracted at runtime by specifying this option:

 Take a look at `CustomRecordExtractorMock` inside `spark-cobol` project to see how a custom record extractor can be built.